Albanian Kingdom (1928–1939): Zog's kingdom

 Zog remained sensitive to steadily mounting disillusion with the Kingdom of Italy's domination of Albania.
 The Royal Albanian Army, though always 15,600 strong, sapped the country's funds, and the Italians' monopoly on training the armed forces rankled public opinion.
 As a counterweight, Zog kept British officers in the Royal Albanian Gendarmerie despite strong Italian pressure to remove them.
 In 1931, King Zog openly stood up to the Italians, refusing to renew the 1926 First Treaty of Tirana.

 During the crisis of 1929–1933, Zog asked the Italians for a loan of 100 million gold francs in 1931, and the request was approved by the Royal Italian Government.

 In 1932 and 1933, Albania could not make the interest payments on its loans from the Society for the Economic Development of Albania.
 In response, Rome turned up the pressure, demanding that Tirana name Italians to direct the Gendarmerie, join Italy in a customs union, grant Italy control of the country's sugar, telegraph, and electrical monopolies, teach the Italian language in all Albanian schools, and admit Italian colonists.
 Zog refused.
 Instead, he ordered the national budget slashed by 30 percent, dismissed the Italian military advisers, and nationalised Italian-run Catholic schools in the northern part of the country.

-By June 1934, the Albanian Kingdom had signed trade agreements with the Kingdom of Yugoslavia and Greece, and Benito Mussolini had suspended all payments to Tirana.
+By June 1934, the Kingdom of Albania had signed trade agreements with the Kingdom of Yugoslavia and Greece, and Benito Mussolini had suspended all payments to Tirana.
 An Italian attempt to intimidate the Albanians by sending a fleet of Regia Marina warships to Albania failed because the Albanians only allowed the forces to land unarmed.
 Mussolini then attempted to buy off the Albanians.
 In 1935, he presented the Albanian government with 3 million gold francs as a gift.

 Zog's success in defeating two local rebellions convinced Mussolini that the Italians had to reach a new agreement with the Albanian monarch.
 Relations with Italy were improved in 1936.
 A government of young men led by Mehdi Frashëri, an enlightened Bektashi administrator, won a commitment from Italy to fulfill financial promises that Mussolini had made to Albania, and to grant new loans for harbour improvements at Durrës and other projects that kept the Royal Albanian Government afloat.
 Soon Italians began taking positions in Albania's civil service, and Italian settlers were allowed into the country.

+Education

+Education in the Kingdom of Albania was divided into two levels: primary education and secondary education.
+According to the Organic Law of Education (June 1928), the purpose of early education was to raise children morally, to develop their spiritual and physical strength and to equip them with knowledge and skills necessary for their private and social life.

+Initial education was compulsory and was given free of charge.
+Primary schools was done over a five-year span and the lessons taught were: